 a) Age

-most state and provincial government defines a certain age for people have the legal capacity to create a valid will.
+Since most state and provincial government defines a certain age for people have the legal capacity to create a valid will.
 In most states and provinces, the age is set at 18, meaning anyone 18 or older has the legal capacity to create a will.
 However, a few states set the age lower, but in Canada most provinces have an age of majority at 19.

 b) Testamentary capacity